 - Burning CD’s/DVD’s/thumb drives

-If technical problems arise as they occasionally do, I either work later to make up the time, or discount the session.
+If technical problems arise as they occasionally do, we either work later to make up the time, or discount the session.

 How can I get my rough mixes?